-With this in mind, on 8 May 2002 SEESAC was launched and was given a mandate by the UNDP and the Stability Pact for South East Europe (later succeeded by the Regional Cooperation Council - RCC) to function as an executive arm of the Regional Implementation Plan on Combating Proliferation of Small Arms and Light Weapons (SALW).
+To address the serious challenge that the proliferation of SALW represented to post-conflict peace-building, on 8 May 2002 SEESAC was launched and was given a mandate by the UNDP and the Stability Pact for South East Europe (later succeeded by the Regional Cooperation Council - RCC) to function as an executive arm of the Regional Implementation Plan on Combating Proliferation of Small Arms and Light Weapons (SALW).

 SEESAC liaises directly with governments and civil society, providing technical input, information exchange, coordination and overview of current and future efforts and fund-raising assistance for specific SALW projects.
 More specifically, SEESAC's regional activities include sensitizing governments and civil society on small arms issues, formulating national strategies for SALW control and supporting the national stakeholders in executing these strategies, as well as incorporating small arms issues into UNDP development planning.

 In the course of our work, SEESAC supported governments in developing a number of signature solutions rooted in strong partnerships, local ownership, and regional coordination, thus contributing to the standardization of approaches and positioning the region among the global leaders in SALW control.
 Several of these solutions are now being replicated by other regions of the world, such as the Caribbean and the EU.

 Through its engagement, SEESAC has been facilitating regional cooperation and supporting governments to create more effective, accountable, and inclusive security sectors, helping usher in significant gains for a #SaferRegion:

 The Armed Violence Monitoring Platform provides an up to date, detailed insight into firearms incidents in the region and their trends, contributing to evidence-based policymaking;